amitmerchant1990/UmbracoDocs/Implementation/Services/index.md

         <article>
 ```

-or to take this idea a step further create a custom implementation of UmbracoViewPage, called 'CustomViewPage' and create strongly typed gateways to access the shared custom Services:
+Or to take this idea a step further create a custom implementation of UmbracoViewPage, called 'CustomViewPage' and create strongly typed gateways to access the shared custom Services:

 ```csharp
 using System.Web;